adeliegorce/preion/preion/README.md

-- `plancklens` (only pulled in by the `forecast` extra) comes straight from [github.com/carronj/plancklens](https://github.com/carronj/plancklens) and built during install — it has compiled extensions, so a C/Fortran toolchain (gcc, gfortran) needs to be available.
+- `plancklens` (only pulled in by the `forecast` extra) comes straight from [github.com/carronj/plancklens](https://github.com/carronj/plancklens) and built during install.
+It has compiled extensions, so a C/Fortran toolchain (gcc, gfortran) needs to be available.

-- `numpy` is pinned to `<2` because of `camb`'s matter-power interpolator
+- `numpy` is pinned to `<2` because of `camb`'s matter-power interpolator and of `plancklens`

 - The `theory` module can use the `emul_sz` package to speed up the kSZ power spectrum calculation with an emulator. `emul_sz` is not a declared dependency as it is not available on